Walt Disney PicturesThis is a featured page

 Music/Sounds: None.

 Availability: Only known to appear at the end of Return to Snowy River (the 4th logo appears at the beginning).
-Also spotted on a TV spot for said film.
+Also seen on a TV spot for said film.

 6th Logo (Pixar Variant)